kestra-io/docs/content/docs/10.configuration-guide/tasks.md

 ---
-title: Tasks Configuration
+title: Tasks
 icon: /docs/icons/admin.svg
 ---

-This section eplains various configuration options for tasks in Kestra.
+How to configuration various options for tasks in Kestra.

 ## Task Defaults